slackpanos/SlackOnly-Docs/FAQ.md

  * Some packages have a massive dependency chain and building it can be very complicated and time consuming

-## What package managers support SlackOnly?
+### What package managers support SlackOnly?

   * slackpkg+
   * slpkg
   * slapt-get
   * usm

-Directions to use these package managers can be found in the repository root directory of your choosing in the README.TXT.
+Directions can be found in the repository in README.md.

-## How can I develop a package manager for use with SlackOnly?
+### How can you develop a package manager for use with SlackOnly?

-Information for developers can be found in the repository root directory of your choosing, in the file named DEVELOPERS.TXT
+Information for developers can be found in DEVELOPERS.md

-## How does SlackOnly guarantee quality control?
+### How does SlackOnly guarantee quality control?

-TO DO
+(EDIT: Add information discussing quality control and how its applied while creating SlackOnly packages)

-## How to contact the SlackOnly maintainer?
+### How to contact the SlackOnly maintainer?

 Email is the best way to contact us.
 See the web site contact page for more information.